135yshr/scratchgo/README.md

 ```

 # Revistion History
+## release 1.1
+ * Fixed a bug of the sample program

 ## release 1.0
  * Fixed a problem that can not be sent two or more of the parameters.